Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Path-Core : Transport-Based Core--Periphery Detection via Shortest Paths in a Network

 Let $G(V,E)$ be a graph with a vertex set $V$ of size $n$ (i.e., there are $|V| = n$ vertices) and an edge set $E$ of size $m$.
-The set of core vertices is $V_C$ (and its size is $n_c$)\footnote{We will also sometimes use the notation ${\tt C} = |V_C|$ for the size of the core set.}, and the set of peripheral vertices is $V_P$ (and its size is $n_p$).
-Suppose that a network (i.e., a graph) contains exactly one core set and exactly one peripheral set, and that these sets are disjoint: $V_C \cup V_P=V$ and $V_C \cap V_P=\emptyset$.
+The set of core vertices is $V_C$ (and its size is $n_c$), and the set of peripheral vertices is $V_P$ (and its size is $n_p$).
+We also sometimes use the notation ${\tt C} = |V_C|$ for the size of the core set.
+Suppose that a network (i.e., a graph) contains exactly one core set and exactly one periphery set, and that these sets are disjoint: $V_C \cup V_P=V$ and $V_C \cap V_P=\emptyset$.
 The goal of the {\sc Path-Core} algorithm is to compute a score for each vertex in the graph $G$ that reflects the likelihood that that vertex belongs to the core.
 In other words, high-scoring vertices have a high probability of being in the core, and low-scoring vertices have a high probability of being in the periphery.
 Throughout the paper, we use the term ``{\sc Path-Core} scores'' to indicate the scores that we associate with a network's vertices by using the {\sc Path-Core} algorithm.